 Wet N Wild Rosé In The Air Palette

-Wet N Wild Colour Icon Palettes come in four different types.
-The Rosé In The Air Palette is a very close dupe to the Modern Renaissance Palette by ABH, the Nude Awakening is a neutral palette, Comfort Zone is smokier with a deep navy and olive green tones and the Not A Basic Peach Palette is peach toned with a pop of light blue.
+Wet N Wild Colour Icon Palettes come in four basic colour stories.
+The Rosé In The Air Palette is a very close dupe to the Modern Renaissance Palette by ABH, the Nude Awakening is a neutral palette, Comfort Zone is smokier with a deep navy and olive green tones and the Not A Basic Peach Palette is peach toned with a pop of light blue. *There are now four new variations of 10-pan color icon palettes.*

 Each palette contains ten pans for a total of 0.29oz.
 I couldn’t find exact quantities per pan, most likely because they aren’t all the same size.
 Each palette retails for $4.99USD, or around $7CAD.